 A premarital agreement, or prenuptial agreement, is a written agreement signed by a couple in anticipation of marriage.
 Marital or post-nuptial agreements are entered into after the wedding.
 The purpose of such agreements is to govern the terms of a breakup in the event the marriage does not work out.
 These agreements usually address issues such as division of assets and debts, treatment of community and separate property, trusts and inheritance, spousal support/alimony.
-We can draft an agreement for your needs or we can review, revise and supplement the draft of such an agreement if your prospective or actual spouse is the one asking you to sign it.
+I can draft an agreement for your needs or I can review, revise and supplement the draft of such an agreement if your prospective or actual spouse is the one asking you to sign it.

 Once your divorce or family law matter is complete, the case does not always go away completely.
 This is true in practically every case that involves minor children or spousal support/alimony obligations.
 When the circumstances change, upward or downward modification of support orders may be necessary, as well as modification of parenting time and possession orders.
-We can discuss with you the basis for modification, help you determine if a modification is feasible, and to help you either obtain the desired modification or defend against it.
+I can discuss with you the basis for modification, help you determine if a modification is feasible, and to help you either obtain the desired modification or defend against it.

 If either you or the opposing party are not following the court orders, enforcement and contempt of court proceedings may be initiated.
-We can assist with representation whether you are the party enforcing court orders or the non-compliant party.
+I can assist with representation whether you are the party enforcing court orders or the non-compliant party.
 Being represented by a knowledgeable attorney in such cases is very important, especially for the party who is defying the court order, because of a potential of severe sanctions involving awards of attorney’s fees, disproportionate division of assets and debts, and even arrest and jail time.

 Unbundled Services and Limited Scope of Representation

-In addition to providing hourly rate services on a full-time basis in family law and divorce cases, we also provide “unbundled” legal services in cases where your budget may not allow you to retain us on the hourly basis to handle the entire case.
-Unbundled services are specific tasks for which you may hire us such as preparation of various petitions, motions, responses on a flat fee basis, and providing limited scope representation, while you handle other parts of the case on your own to save money.
+In addition to providing hourly rate services on a full-time basis in family law and divorce cases, I also provide “unbundled” legal services in cases where your budget may not allow you to retain us on the hourly basis to handle the entire case.
+Unbundled services are specific tasks for which you may hire me such as preparation of various petitions, motions, responses on a flat fee basis, and providing limited scope representation, while you handle other parts of the case on your own to save money.